Updated on 9/24/2019:

 Can we come up with a real solution to the problem of our consumption of plastic bags?

 I know the over-consumption of single-use plastic bags is just one problem in a world with too many problems to count, but it’s also one that seems solvable.
 It’s something we can do while we’re figuring out what else needs to be done.
-We can even do it while we’re doing other things!

 We humans sometimes make mistakes, and then we have to figure out how to fix them.
 That’s all we’re talking about here.